sangwoo4/ghostouch/README.en.md

 Run `live_test.py` to check the performance of the trained model in real-time via webcam.
 You can select the model to use with the `--model_type` argument.

 *   **Test with Basic Model**:
-    Performs real-time recognition using `basic_gesture_model.tflite` and `basic_label_map.json`.
     ```bash
-    python -m gesture.src.utils.live_test --model_type basic
+    python gesture/src/utils/live_test.py --model_type basic
     ```
-    (Or, since `--model_type basic` is the default, you can simply run `python -m gesture.src.utils.live_test`.)

 *   **Test with Combined Model**:
-    Performs real-time recognition using `combine_gesture_model.tflite` and `combine_label_map.json`.
     ```bash
-    python -m gesture.src.utils.live_test --model_type combine
+    python gesture/src/utils/live_test.py --model_type combine
     ```
 Press the ESC key to exit the program.
-If no hand is detected, "Unknown" will be displayed.

 ## 💻 System Requirements & Dependencies

-This project has been tested in a Python 3.8+ environment.
+This project has been tested in a Python 3.10+ environment.
 Please refer to the `requirements.txt` file for major library versions.

-*   **Python**: 3.8+
+*   **Python**: 3.10+
-*   **TensorFlow**: 2.x (CPU or GPU support)
+*   **TensorFlow**: 2.x
 *   **MediaPipe**: 0.x
 *   **OpenCV**: 4.x

-While model training and inference are possible on a CPU, a GPU environment (with TensorFlow-GPU installed) is recommended for faster processing.

 ---

 ## ⚙️ How It Works

 1.  **Data Processing (`data_preprocessor.py`)**:
-    -   Reads images from the `image_data` or `new_image_data` folders.
+    -   Reads images from image folders and extracts hand landmarks in parallel using **multiprocessing**.
-    -   **Multiprocessing** is used with MediaPipe Hands to extract 21 hand landmark coordinates (x, y, z) from each image in parallel.
-    -   Normalizes the extracted landmarks for **translation, scale, and rotation** to ensure consistent features regardless of hand position, size, or orientation.
+    -   Normalizes the extracted landmarks for translation, scale, and rotation to ensure consistent features.
-    -   Dynamically generates a label map based on the image folder structure and saves the processed landmark data and **string labels** to `basic_hand_landmarks.csv` or `incremental_hand_landmarks.csv` files.
+    -   Dynamically generates a label map based on the folder structure and saves the processed data to a CSV file.

-2.  **Data Management (`data_combiner.py`)**:
+2.  **Data Management (`data_combiner.py` & `data_converter.py`)**:
-    -   Loads the generated landmark CSV files.
-    -   Splits the data into training and testing sets and saves them as NumPy arrays (`.npy`) suitable for model training.
+    -   Converts the CSV file into NumPy arrays (`.npy`) suitable for model training.
-    -   Merges `basic` and `incremental` label maps to create `combine_label_map.json`.
-It prioritizes `basic` labels' indices and adds only new labels sequentially, **preventing label conflicts**.
-    -   When merging `basic` and `incremental` data, it **re-maps** the labels of each dataset based on the combined label map to form an accurate integrated dataset.
+    -   For incremental learning, it merges existing and new data, and combines label maps without conflicts.

 3.  **Model Training (`model_train.py`)**:
-    -   Loads the split `.npy` datasets.
+    -   Loads the `.npy` datasets to train a CNN model.
-    -   **Basic Training**: Constructs and trains a new CNN (Convolutional Neural Network) model.
-The best performing model is saved as `basic_gesture_model.keras` and converted to a lightweight `basic_gesture_model.tflite` file.
-    -   **Incremental Training**: Loads the existing `basic_gesture_model.keras` as a feature extractor, adds new classification layers, and performs fine-tuning.
-It **applies `class_weight`** to automatically compensate for class imbalances within the dataset.
-The trained model is saved as `combine_gesture_model.keras` and converted to `combine_gesture_model.tflite`.

-4.  **Real-time Testing (`live_test.py`)**:
+    -   For **incremental learning**, it loads an existing model and fine-tunes it on the new data, applying `class_weight` to automatically handle data imbalance.
+    -   Saves the trained Keras model (`.keras`) and a TFLite model (`.tflite`).

+4.  **Model Evaluation (`evaluation.py`)**:
+    -   This step is automatically executed at the end of the training pipeline in `main.py`.
-    -   Loads the selected model (`basic_gesture_model.tflite` or `combine_gesture_model.tflite`) and its corresponding label map.
+    -   The `ModelEvaluator` class loads the saved model and test data.
+    -   It generates various quantitative and visual metrics, such as a **performance report (.txt)**, **confusion matrix (.png)**, and **ROC/PR curves (.png)**, and saves them to the `gesture/analysis/results/` folder.

+5.  **Real-time Testing (`live_test.py`)**:
-    -   Uses OpenCV to get the webcam feed.
+    -   Loads the lightweight `.tflite` model and uses OpenCV to apply it to the live webcam feed.
-    -   Detects hands and extracts landmarks from each frame, then normalizes them in the same way as during training.
+    -   Extracts and normalizes landmarks from each frame in real-time, predicts the gesture, and displays the result.
-    -   TFLite model through the normalized landmarks as input to predict gestures, and if the prediction confidence is above `CONFIDENCE_THRESHOLD` (0.8), the results are displayed on the screen.
-    -   If no hand is detected or confidence is low, "Unknown" will be displayed.

 ---

 ## 🛠️ Key Technologies Used